Should I Avoid Hot Tubs, Saunas, and Pools with Vaginal Thrush?

 What does research tell us?

-Unfortunately, there isn't much research on the effects of enjoying a hot tub, sauna, or pool with vaginal thrush.
-What research has shown us is that vaginal thrush is the result of an imbalance in our bodies where Candida albicans lives harmlessly until changes in their environment allow them to thrive and multiply.
+Unfortunately, there isn't much research on the effects of using hot tubs, saunas, or pools with vaginal thrush.
+What research has shown us is that vaginal thrush is the result of an imbalance in our bodies where Candida albicans lives harmlessly until changes in their environment allows them to thrive and multiply.

 We also know that certain situations or risk factors make some women more susceptible to developing this condition.
 These risk factors include antibiotic usage, contraceptive use, immunity status, and diabetes.
 These will all put you at greater risk of contracting or exacerbating an infection.